Tracheostomy is surgery that is sometimes used to treat obstructive

 creates a permanent opening in the neck to the windpipe (trachea).
 He or she

 during the day, which allows you to speak and breathe normally.

-- At night, the valve is opened so that air can go around the blockage in your
+night, you open the valve so that air can go around the blockage in your

 Why It Is Done